Raibon Island

 During the Fall of the Western Kalassarian Empire, Mauricia, and therefore Hama was forgotten as shipping lanes were disrupted.
 The town fell into disrepair, but remained settled, increasingly, by local Hausi elites.
 By the end of the 5th century, the town had become the cultural and religious center of a cult focused on the worship of a version of the goddess Pomona.

 By the 6th century, trade has somewhat resumed between mainland Betera and the Seneran kingdom that had risen from the ashes of the Kalassar.
-Hama had been rediscovered, and once more grown in prominsnce.
+Hama had been rediscovered, and once more grown in prominence.
 Attempts by Seneran traders to settle upon either ends of the Samain River were heavily opposed by the natives, however ensuring that Hama was the only largely developed area on the island.
 Reasons on why were conflicting--some cited religious importance, others mention fear of certain political repercussions.
 But the situation remained until mid to late 10th century AI.

 It remains a mystery to this day why the town of Hama disappeared, and where exactly it was located, but scholars often cite seismic activity could have been the root cause.
 Narratives regarding the "sinking" have caused many to speculate that the town may be underneath the waters in or around Hama's Tears.
 Adventurers' attempts to find any indication are unfruitful.
 Some believe that the town is underneath what is now the Turbiere de Hubar, but the nature of the bog makes it difficult to even begin.